jiagengjie/Heritability-Estimates/README.md

-# Heritability Estimates
+## Heritability Estimates Using the Method introduced in the Article below
-## Please cite: Estimating Genetic Parameters in the Absence of Genetic Data from Country-scale Health Datasets
+### Please cite: Estimating Genetic Parameters in the Absence of Genetic Data from Country-scale Health Datasets

 | Disease                                           | Heritability Value | Heritability SE | Data Type              | Math Model |
 |---------------------------------------------------|--------------------|-----------------|------------------------|------------|